Myelodysplastic Syndrome (MDS)

 Sidney Kimmel Comprehensive Cancer Center

 Dr. DeZern is a Professor of Oncology and Medicine at The Johns Hopkins University School of Medicine.
 She is active in the Division of Hematology Malignancies, Leukemia Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 Dr. DeZern has expertise in aplastic anemia, myelodysplastic syndromes, paroxysmal nocturnal hemoglobinuria, acute myeloid leukemia, and bone marrow transplantation.
 Dr. DeZern received her medical degree at The Johns Hopkins University School of Medicine.
 She completed a residency in internal medicine at Johns Hopkins, followed by fellowships in medical oncology and hematology, as well as obtained a Masters in Clinical Investigations at the Bloomberg School of Public health.
 Dr. DeZern is a member of the American Society of Hematology, the American Society of Clinical Oncology, and the American Society for Transplantation and Cellular Therapy.
 Dr. DeZern’s principle research activities consist of designing and conducting clinical trials that test investigational new therapies and approaches in the treatment of bone marrow failure (aplastic anemia and myelodysplastic syndromes).
 She has specific expertise in the use of alternative donor bone marrow transplantation in patients with severe aplastic anemia and trials of novel therapeutics for patients with myelodysplastic syndromes.
 Additionally, she has taken a rigorous approach to the study of diagnostics and supportive case (such as transfusion practices) in these patient populations.
 She is or has been the Principal Investigator for a number of multicenter trials in collaboration with the MDS Clinical Research Consortium, the Eastern Co-operative Oncology Group (ECOG)-ACRIN and now the Bone Marrow Trials Clinical Trials Network (BMTCTN).
 She is the Study Chair for the multi-site BMTCTN study (CHAMP) investigating the role of haploidentical donor transplantation using post-transplantation cyclophosphamide in patients with relapsed several aplastic anemia.
 Dr. DeZern is the local PI as well as the Deputy Chair for The National MDS Study, a collaborative natural history study of the NHLBI and the NCI.
 As a clinical investigator with a focus on translation of novel treatments to the clinic, Dr. DeZern’s goal is to improve outcomes for patients with bone marrow failure at the bedside and in her research environment.
 Dr. Dezern is rated as an Elite provider by MediFind in the treatment of Myelodysplastic Syndrome (MDS).
-Her top areas of expertise are Myelodysplastic Syndrome (MDS), Acute Myeloid Leukemia (AML), Chronic Myelomonocytic Leukemia (CMML), Bone Marrow Transplant, and Bone Marrow Aspiration.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Myelodysplastic Syndrome (MDS), Acute Myeloid Leukemia (AML), Chronic Myelomonocytic Leukemia (CMML), Bone Marrow Transplant, and Bone Marrow Aspiration.
+Dr. Dezern is board certified in American Board Of Internal Medicine.

 Dana-Farber Cancer Institute, Adult Leukemia Program

-Richard Stone is a Hematologist Oncology specialist and a Hematologist in Boston, Massachusetts.
+Richard Stone is a Hematologist Oncology specialist and a Hematologist practicing medicine in Boston, Massachusetts.
 Dr. Stone is rated as an Elite provider by MediFind in the treatment of Myelodysplastic Syndrome (MDS).
-His top areas of expertise are Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Stone is board certified in Hematology, Internal Medicine, and Medical Oncology.

 The outlook will depend on your type of MDS, genetics of the abnormal cells, and severity of symptoms.
 Your overall health also may affect your chances of recovery.
 Many people have stable MDS that does not progress into cancer for years, if ever.